elegantchaos/Files/README.md

 [comment]: <> (End of ActionStatus Header)

+# Swift file handling utilities.

+This package supplies two libraries:

-# Files
+## Files

-Miscellaneous Swift File and URL extensions.
+Miscellaneous FileManager and URL extensions.

+A File/Folder abstraction.

+## FilesKit

+Desktop/shell support built on top of the basic Files library.

+Requires AppKit/UIKit (depending on the platform you build it for).